Privacy Policy

 - Australian Business Numbers (ABN) and other business related information.

-QTC collects and keeps information about the members of QTC’s Capital Markets Board, and QTC’s related corporations for the purposes of preparing annual reports and returns, administering remuneration (if any) to directors, providing administrative assistance, and managing conflicts of interests with members’ duties.
+QTC collects, keeps and uses information about the members of QTC’s Capital Markets Board, and QTC’s related corporations for the purposes of preparing annual reports and returns, administering remuneration (if any) to directors, providing administrative assistance, and managing conflicts of interests with members’ duties.
 The information that QTC collects may include:

 - contact details